 There is a more comprehensive article about off-season cycling tips, where you can get more information about what you should do before the winter season starts.

 Serious cycling training is so much about planning.
 In the winter season, one of the most annoying things to experience as a cyclist is when bad weather makes it impossible to train.

 I strongly recommend the riders I make training programs for to justify their programs to the weather forecast.
-Thus, if you know there is going to be heavy rain on Sunday, then take your long ride earlier in the week instead of risking a cancellation.
-It is amazing to see how uncomfortable cyclists can look, when they either have to train a long ride in heavy rain or reduce/cancel their scheduled training session.
+Thus, if you know there will be heavy rain on Sunday, then take your long ride earlier in the week instead of risking a cancellation.
+It is incredible to see how uncomfortable cyclists can look when they either have to train a long ride in heavy rain or reduce/cancel their scheduled training session.

-My point is that if you want to optimize the success rate of your winter cycling program, being aware of the weather situation is a very good place to start.
+My point is that if you want to optimize the success rate of your winter cycling program, being aware of the weather situation is a perfect place to start.